odoo-ps/psus-process/docs/docs/processes/tech-quickstart/lifecycle.md

   - **Red**: The requirements specification has been updated and ready for reviewing by responsible.

-  - **Green**: BSA Team Lead has approved the development and Technical team will review this now.
+  - **Green**: BSA Team Lead has approved the development and Project Lead will review this now.

 **Resulting Stages**:
-  - If approved > Scoping
+  - If approved > Tech Review

   - Otherwise > Cancelled